euwbah/musescore-xen-tuner/README.md

 Finally, if nothing has been matched so far, then ligatures involving all 3 chains will be searched.

 Though, this is a very extreme example and I can't think of any notation system that requires that much complexity.

+### Ligature implementation

+If ligatures are defined, these will add additional entries to the `NotesTable` when there is an exact match in the degrees of the `AccidentalVector` regarding `considered` accidental chains.

+A ligatured entry will contribute additional `XenNote` spellings pointing to the same `AccidentalVector` (+ other lookup entries).
+There's no need to worry about this many-to-one map because there is no need for an inverse mapping.

+With these additional lookup entries, a ligatured spelling is implemented simply as an 'enharmonic spelling', and ligatures can be toggled with the enharmonic cycling operation.

+When creating/managing accidentals during up/down operations, this plugin favours spellings with lesser symbols.
+If for whatever reason, a ligatured spelling has more symbols than an non-ligatured one, the plugin will not automatically use the ligatured spelling.
+Thus, it only makes sense to define ligatures if the ligatured spellings will always have fewer symbols than the non-ligatured one.

 ## Data Structures